Effective writing and communication skills are essential for your studies and your future.

 - Academic Skills has a quiz for students who are non-native speakers of English.
 Take the quiz to find out which workshop will best suit your needs.

-There are many opportunities to hone your academic writing skills.
-Writing workshops, programs and sessions designed to support your thesis writing include:
+There are many opportunities to hone your academic writing.
+Workshops, programs and resources include:

-- Shut Up & Write: A group writing session that uses the effective Pomodoro technique.
+- Shut Up & Write: A group writing session that helps to overcome procrastination and write your thesis

 Communicating my research